sergio11/tvnexa_androidtv/README.md

 ### Sign In

-The user will be able to log in to TVNexa by providing their email and password.
-If they don't have an account, they can access the registration screen to create a new one. 🔐✉️🔑 If they don't have an account, they can access the registration screen to create a new one. 🆕
+Users can log in to **TVNexa** by simply entering their email and password 🔐✉️🔑.
+If they don't have an account, they can easily access the registration screen to create a new one 🆕

 <p align="center">
   <img width="700px" src="doc/picture_10.png" />